gdicbus/gdi-salesforce/readme.md

 NEW Feb 2017: Lightning Experience is on by default in new DE and Trailhead Playground orgs; Battle Station project requires Lightning Experience on

+### Post-Class Survey:

+GDI HQ is collecting survey results for this classes, and will share the results with us.
+Send students [to this address](https://docs.google.com/forms/d/e/1FAIpQLSfGgjy5f8GhiOCq-Agg0lw3YPTOaLR-YhNW2fS29i8N48wvhg/viewform) to fill out the survey.